ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-refresh/index.md

   all child rows to 'United States'.
 When 'United States' is expanded again, the child rows are loaded again from scratch.

-Because the grid is getting provided ID's with via `getRowKey()` it allows the grid to update rows rather than replace rows.
+Because the grid is getting provided ID's with via `getRowId()` it allows the grid to update rows rather than replace rows.
 This also means when grid property `enableCellChangeFlash = true` the cells will flash when their data changes.
-If `getRowKey()` is not implemented, rows are replaced and cells are re-created from scratch, no flashing is possible.
+If `getRowId()` is not implemented, rows are replaced and cells are re-created from scratch, no flashing is possible.